BCS provides the following functions to help you quickly deploy blockchains featuring security, high efficiency, and cost-effectiveness.

 Three types of databases are available for ledger storage, that is, file database (goleveldb), relational database (MySQL), and NoSQL (CouchDB).

-- File database: The Fabric native storage mode is used.
-Historical transaction data is stored in the blockchain, and status data is stored in the LevelDB.
+- File database: Historical transaction data is stored in the blockchain, and status data is stored in the LevelDB.

-- Relational database: Status data is stored in the MySQL database.
-Historical transaction data is stored in both the blockchain and MySQL database.
-This allows fast and rich query of relational database and at the same time, ensures data immutability, a feature of Fabric.
+- Relational database: Status data is stored in the MySQL database, and historical transaction data is stored in both the blockchain and MySQL database.

 BCS supports multiple consensus algorithms for diverse scenarios.